beeva-arturomartinez/beeva-best-practices/backend/rest/README.md

 But this isn't a complete solution as many APIs do like to return the additional pagination information, like a count of the total number of available results.
 An API that requires sending a count can use a custom HTTP header like ***X-Total-Count.***

-On the other hand, in order to indicate the page that we want to visualized and amount of data per page, we should use some parameters in the rest calling.
+On the other hand, in order to indicate the page that we want to visualize and amount of data per page, we should use some parameters in the rest calling.
 There are some kind of pagination-based [(you cand find some of them here)](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.5#paging), and these parameters had been define by pagination-type based.

 Anyway whatever pagination-based you choose, there must always be a parameter that indicates  the number of individual objects that are returned in each page (usaully is *limit*) and another one that indicates current page (like *page* , *page_number*, *offset*...)

-Sometimes, at Beeva projects, we use a link node in the responses instead of use de link header  to paginate.
+Sometimes, at Beeva projects, we use a link node in the responses instead of use the link header  to paginate.
 See the example below:

 ---
 ```javascript